FairwindsOps/insights-docs/docs/installation/getting-started.md

   <img :src="$withBase('/img/new-org.png')" alt="new organization">
 </div>

-Choose a unique name for your organization, like `acme-co`.
+Choose a unique name for your organization.
 You'll be able to add clusters to this organization, as well as any coworkers you'd like to collaborate with.